Universal properties of dissipative Tomonaga-Luttinger liquids: Case study of a non-Hermitian XXZ spin chain: NH-DMRG results for the gapped regime in the NH XXZ spin chain

-In spite of the above problems, we have systematically conducted the NH-DMRG calculation and compared the results with the exact diagonalization as shown in Fig.~\ref{fig_gapped}.
+In spite of the above problems, we have systematically conducted the NH-DMRG calculation and compared the results with the exact diagonalization by using the double-precision numbers as shown in Fig.~\ref{fig_gapped}.
 We see that the results obtained by NH-DMRG and the exact diagonalization agree quite well.
 However, we find that the results are very sensitive to the number of kept states, and in general, the NH-DMRG results are not trustworthy without comparison with those obtained by the exact diagonalization.
+Moreover, we have performed the exact diagonalization by using quadruple precision for system sizes $L=10$, $12$, and $14$.
+By comparing the quadruple-precision data and the double-precision data of the ground-state energy obtained from the exact diagonalization, we have found that the numerical error between them increases for large $-\mathrm{Im}\Delta_\gamma$.
+Thus, we have to pay attention to the precision of the data for large dissipation in the gapped regime.
 It seems of interest to generalize the NH-DMRG algorithm to gapped regimes in order to explore the ground-state properties.
 For example, it may be useful to keep all states that are related to the energy-level crossing.
 This problem is left for future studies.